 - Do some deep breathing – when we feel anger, our stress response tends to kick in.
 Our heart rate goes up.
 When we take a minute to breathe deeply, it forces our stress response to go down a bit, and can help make us feel less angry.

-- Journal – taking 5-10 minutes to write in a journal what you’re mad about can help you get what you’re feeling out.
-Sometimes it can even help you organise your thoughts on the situation.
+- Write it down – taking 5-10 minutes to write down what you’re mad about can help get what you’re feeling out.
+Sometimes it can even help organise your thoughts on the situation.
 Afterwards, rip up what you’ve written.
-Try not to reread it.
+Try not to re-read it.
 This can help you process and move through and on from what you’re feeling.

 If you keep getting angry